A base dynamic animation configuration for one or more dynamic items.

 Enable the behavior by adding it to an animator using the

 The coordinate system that pertains to a dynamic item behavior, and the types of dynamic items you can use with the behavior, depend on how you initialized the associated animator.
-For details, read the Overview of
+For details, see